ndrean/godwd/README.md

 # Compression

-We use directly gzip or Brotli compression with Rails.
+We can use directly gzip or Brotli compression with Rails.
 For Brotli, use the gem `rack-brotli` and set:

 ```ruby
 #/config.application.rb